SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 This time when hitting dynamite, the right picture should appear and only the "new game" action should be allowed (the [**New Game**] button).

 Was it complicated?
 Did you manage to make the game?
 If you fail, don't worry, this is a relatively complex project that involves a large amount of unstudied material.
-If you encounter any difficulties, you can ask in the **forum of SoftUni**: https://softuni.bg/forum.
+If you encounter any difficulties, you can ask in the **Softuni's Reddit Community**: [https://www.reddit.com/r/softuni/](https://www.reddit.com/r/softuni/).